 The FCA proposals will impact the motor industry in three key areas by:

 - Deferring the “opt-in” on add-on sales of Guaranteed Asset Protection (GAP) – The FCA will break the point of sale advantage enjoyed by those selling add-on GAP by mandating that:

-- The GAP or other add-on sale CANNOT be concluded at the point of sale of the car or car finance
+- The GAP or another add-on sale CANNOT be concluded at the point of sale of the car or car finance

-- Consumer MUST be given information about alternatives if the product is offered at the point of sale
+- The consumer MUST be given information about alternatives if the product is offered at the point of sale

 - Ban pre-ticked boxes (so-called ‘opt-outs’) for the sale of add-ons because of the negative impact they have on consumer behaviour and consumer outcomes.